Second Session, 43rd Parliament

 Before I start, I acknowledge that I’m speaking on the lands of the lək̓ʷəŋən People, specifically the Songhees and the xʷsepsəm Nations.

-I am always grateful for the opportunity to learn and practice the work of reconciliation and commit to continuing that ongoing process.
+I am always grateful for the opportunity to learn and practise the work of reconciliation and commit to continuing that ongoing process.
 These acknowledgements that I do each time I speak serve to ground me in the ever-present work that our government has started and maintains in strengthening relations with the First Nations of British Columbia.

 As has been indicated already, this treaty is a result of three decades of focused and maintained effort by the people of the K’ómoks Nation, the province and Canada, and I find it very difficult when people characterize that work as reckless.
 I find it very difficult when people try to second-guess the work that the nation, the province and the country have done together over 30 years to bring this to fruition.
 They have created a treaty that reflects the living and evolving relationship between the three entities.

-When fully ratified, a treaty becomes a series of constitutionally protected agreements that support strong community, benefit the First Nation and the surrounding regions and continue to move forward on the path of reconciliation.
-A reminder that treaties are meant to be able to evolve over time to reflect current state and to support the union of the entities, rather than continue to foster division.
+When fully ratified, a treaty becomes a series of constitutionally protected agreements that support strong community, benefit the First Nation and the surrounding regions and continue to move forward on the path of reconciliation — a reminder that treaties are meant to be able to evolve over time to reflect current state and to support the union of the entities, rather than continue to foster division.

-Among the range of benefits are included the following: predictable relationships; recognition and strengthening of partnerships; and providing a reference framework that promotes clarity in decision-making, which in turn promotes a strong future for all of British Columbia.
+Among the range of benefits included are the following: predictable relationships; recognition and strengthening of partnerships; and providing a reference framework that promotes clarity in decision-making, which in turn promotes a strong future for all of British Columbia.

 The treaty will also reinforce recognition of the inherent rights of the First Nation, including that of self-determination.
 This results in a move from the imposed band government model of the Indian Act to that of government authority for all citizens of a treaty nation on treaty land.